Rated4.8/5 | 1017 reviews

 Evidence needed: Pattern of late payments

-Cite all three grounds (8, 10, and 11) on your Section 8 notice.
-If the tenant pays down arrears below 2 months before the hearing, you lose Ground 8 but can still proceed with Grounds 10 and 11.
+Cite all three grounds (8, 10, and 11) on the Section 8 notice if the facts support them.
+If the tenant pays the arrears below the Ground 8 threshold before the hearing, you may lose Ground 8 but still continue under Grounds 10 and 11.

-Before taking action, calculate exactly how much is owed including any interest you can claim.
+Before you take action, calculate exactly what is owed, including any interest you may be able to claim.

-Enter your rent amount, payment dates, and we'll calculate total arrears with statutory interest.
-Use this for your Section 8 notice or money claim.
+Enter the rent amount and payment dates and we'll calculate the total arrears with statutory interest.
+Use this when preparing a Section 8 notice or a money claim.

-If your tenant has already moved out but still owes rent, a Money Claim through the county court is often the best route.
-You can claim the full arrears plus 8% statutory interest.
+If your tenant has already moved out but still owes rent, a money claim through the county court is often the best route.
+You can usually claim the arrears plus 8% statutory interest.

 • Interest calculation included